KD-lab-Open-Source/Perimeter/README.md

   * EFFECTTOOL - Seems to be a tool for editing effects
   * GeoTool - To edit how terrain behaves visually during digging

-* XLibs.Net/ - Contains some library headers and binaries
+* Thirdparty - Contains third party redistributable headers and binaries required for CI builds
-* MSDXSDK_02_06/ - DirectX SDK used by the game

 **Unknown** - Not tested, not compilable with modern compilers nor available in more platforms than Windows.`